-1 Transfer credits are reviewed by the college and evaluated for applicability to this curriculum.
-To be applicable, transfer courses must be equivalent in both content and level of offering
+Transfer credits are reviewed by the college and evaluated for applicability to this curriculum.
+To be applicable, transfer courses must be equivalent in both content and level of offering.

-- Portfolio review is required for transfer studio work.
-Submit the 2 portfolio to the Academic Advising Office, ARCH 141. - 3 Both PHY 111 and 113 must be taken to secure SQ credit.
+2 Portfolio review is required for transfer studio work.
+Submit the portfolio to the Academic Advising Office, ARCH 141.